Vibe-code with discipline

 | Supply chain | SBOM (SPDX), cosign keyless signatures, SLSA Build L3 provenance, immutable draft-until-complete releases — verifiable by anyone | |

-| Release bot | A GitHub App provisioned in one browser click (koryph bot create), key in your vault, so Release PRs trigger checks unaided |
+| Release bot | A vault-backed bot identity provisioned in one browser click (koryph bot create) — a GitHub App or a GitLab access token, chosen per project — so Release PRs/MRs trigger checks unaided |

 |

-| Docs publishing | Zensical/MkDocs book to GitHub Pages on every docs push, custom domain and HTTPS included | |
+| Docs publishing | Zensical/MkDocs book published to your forge's Pages (GitHub Pages, GitLab Pages) on every docs push, custom domain and HTTPS included | |

 | Everything in the binary | Provisioning, hygiene, validation, releases — a brew-style install is the complete product; scripts are shims |